6 p.m. Sunday, February 17, 2019

 BACKCOUNTRY AVALANCHE HAZARD

-Above Tree Line: CONSIDERABLE Avoid steep western slopes.
+Above Tree Line: CONSIDERABLE Avoid cornices and wind loaded slopes.

 Steve “Hoots” Witsoe